50% OFF On Grammarly Premium

 Indirect Characterization

-Indirect characterization, is when an author shows the reader a character’s personality through their actions, thoughts, and dialogue.
-This requires a bit more interpretation on the part of the reader, but it can also create more complex and nuanced characters.
+Indirect characterization is when an author shows the reader a character’s personality through their actions, thoughts, and dialogue.
+This requires a bit more interpretation on the reader’s part, but it can also create more complex and nuanced characters.

 Bonus: Know more about